Does Invisalign hurt

 4. Rinse With Warm Saltwater

-Rinsing with warm salt water is a simple method for reliving Invisalign pain.
+Rinsing with warm salt water is a simple method for relieving Invisalign pain.
 It not only reduces inflammation but also creates a sterile environment that promotes recovery.

 Taking on the trip with Invisalign might be intimidating.
 Still, knowing what to anticipate and how to handle discomfort can make the process much easier.
 Remember that the soreness usually lasts only a few days and can be efficiently treated with easy techniques.